-As an endodontist and educator, one of my primary responsibilities is to continue to dispel the harmful myths that have emerged around root canals.
+As an endodontist and educator, one of my primary responsibilities is to continue to dispel the harmful myths that have emerged and persisted around root canals.
 For decades, the dental community has had to contend with literature and even full-length documentaries that drive fear around root canals and what they do to our bodies.
 Most of these false claims are grounded in the idea that root canals never truly heal—they will always be home to harmful bacteria that will only cause further pain and infection.

 - Find every single canal

 - Get to the end of every single canal

 When you follow these two rules to the letter, your patient’s root canal will heal just fine and they’ll become a believer in the power of endo.
 When you don’t … that’s when the problems start.
 And that’s exactly what happened in this tooth story.

 The Story of a Missed Root During a Root Canal

 The patient in this tooth story was a 28-year-old woman.
 About a year and a half prior to seeing me, her general dentist performed a root canal on her upper premolar.
 Although the root canal had seemed like a success, the patient was now experiencing a painful bump around the previously treated tooth.